 End host systems may mark IP packets with a specific DSCP value prior to transmission.
 DS-enabled routers treat the packet according to the DSCP value when performing routing operations on it.
 Border gateway routers typically mark packets with a DSCP value based on some traffic policy, overriding any value set by hosts.

+NOTE: Usage of Differentiated Services across administrative borders is technically possible.
+The preservation of the DSCP field by networks between the MNO network and the external Data Networks hosting the 5GMS functions is assumed to be governed by an SLA and by transport-level arrangements that are outside 3GPP scope.
+When the DSCP field is used only for traffic identification, preservation of the DSCP field could be achieved by using a tunnelling solution.

 The RFCs defining Differentiated Services recommend a set of Per-Hop Behaviors (PHB), namely:

 - Default Forwarding (DF) PHB, defined in section 4.1 of RFC 2474 [76], is used for traffic without special treatment.